mttymtt/patrick-reagan-running-public/_pages/about.md

 title: About
 layout: about
 cover:
-  image: "/uploads/Javelina_2019_Paul-Nelson_02.jpg"
+  image: "/uploads/Javelina_2019_Paul-Nelson_01.jpg"
   credit: Paul Nelson
   credit-link: https://paulnelson.smugmug.com
+  desktop-position:
+    vertical: bottom
 page-content:
 - section:
   type: text
   description: |-
     # The Low Down
     Patrick has twenty years of running experience and has been coaching endurance athletes for ten years.
-He is a native of Southwestern PA and currently resides in Savannah, GA.
-He obtained a B.S. in Exercise Science while competing in Cross Country/Track and Field at Slippery Rock University.
-He runs professionally for HOKA One One and GU Energy Labs.
+He is a native of Southwestern PA and obtained a B.S. in Exercise Science while competing in Cross Country/Track and Field at Slippery Rock University.
+Patrick runs professionally for HOKA One One and GU Energy Labs.
 - section:
   type: gallery
   width: full
   columns: 2